 SunTegra offers two solar shingle options: the SunTegra Tile system and the SunTegra Shingle system.
 The Shingle system is designed to integrate with asphalt shingle roofs, while the Tile is designed to suit roofs with concrete tiles.

-Each SunTegra Tile has 24 solar cells and offers 95 to 105 Watts of power output.
-(The company is also releasing a 110 Watt Tile in late summer 2017.)
-SunTegra Shingles contain 16 solar cells each and offer 64 to 67 Watts of power output.
+Each SunTegra Tile has 16 solar cells and offers 64 to 70 Watts of power output.
+SunTegra Shingles contain 24 solar cells each and offer 105 to 114 Watts of power output.

 How SunTegra solar shingles compare to other solar options